"

 PAINITE WITH RUBIES

-The mineral painite was considered one of the Worlds rarest minerals, but late in 2005 new discoveries in and near the Mogok Stone Tract (Ohngaing and Wetloo Mines, near Kyauk Pya Tart) raised the number of known specimens from a couple of dozen to a couple of thousand, counting all the bird seed fragments.
-Needless to say, this was big news to dealers (most notably, Bill Larson), and collectors of this "Holy Grail" of species eagerly paid exacerbated prices for their dinky little specimens.
+The mineral painite was considered one of the Worlds rarest minerals, but late in 2005 new discoveries near the Mogok Stone Tract (Ohngaing and Wetloo Mines, near Kyauk Pya Tart) raised the number of known specimens from a couple of dozen to a couple of thousand, counting all the bird seed fragments.
+Needless to say, this was big news to dealers (most notably, Bill Larson), and collectors of this "Holy Grail" of species eagerly paid exacerbated prices for even dinky little specimens.
 Only a few specimens weighed more than one ounce, and initially these commanded prices in the thousands of dollars.

 For further reading, I recommend two superb articles about painite by George Rossman (Rossman et al. [1]) and Vincent Pardieu (Pardieu et al. [1]).
 Together, they give a comprehensive overview of everything from history and geography to gemology and chemistry.
 [Links to be provided - all articles referenced Google up easily!]